robole/stylelint-config-roboleary/README.md

 # stylelint-config-roboleary

-My stylelint config for linting CSS and SCSS, and enables use of Prettier without conflicts.
+My stylelint config for linting CSS and SCSS.
+You can use it along side Prettier without conflicts.

 It includes the following:
 - The [stylelint-config-standard](https://github.com/stylelint/stylelint-config-standard) config gives a core collection of rules (extending [stylelint-config-recommended](https://github.com/stylelint/stylelint-config-recommended)).
 It is based on the common stylistic conventions found within a handful of CSS styleguides, including: The Idiomatic CSS Principles, Google's CSS Style Guide, Airbnb's Styleguide, and @mdo's Code Guide.